 Step 3: Compare Expected Expenses to Expected Income

+In an ideal world, your expected income will be a larger number than your expected expenses.
 There are two ways to reconcile expected retirement expenses with expected retirement income: Either reduce expenses, or increase income.

-Step 5: Start Contributing to a Retirement Account
+Step 4: Contribute to a Retirement Account

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.